louiesun/desmos-desktop/README.md

 ## todo

-Better shell open, now using `Sleep(1000)` to  wait for the vditor's beging ready.
+Better shell open, now using `Sleep(1000)` to  wait for the webpage's beging ready.